-In a hybrid (IDL) environment, examinations will take place on-campus (e.g. midterms, final lab assessments, finals, etc.) and are subject to the same make-up timeframe and deduction as outlined above.
+In a hybrid (IDL) environment some examinations will take place on-campus (e.g. midterms, final lab assessments, finals, etc.) and some will take place online.
+Regardless of delivery, IDL examinations are subject to the same make-up timeframe and deduction as outlined above (for course examination requirements, please refer to the course outline and syllabi).

 Quizzes in an IDL environment are considered Mastery Exercises, for more information on missed Mastery Exercises please refer to the Late or Incomplete Work for Hybrid (IDL) Program policy in this Catalog.

-Missed On-Campus Skills Assessments for Hybrid (IDL) Programs
+Missed On-Campus Skills Assessments for Hybrid (IDL) Programs assessment per module or two (2) skills assessments per term.

 In a hybrid environment, skills assessments take place on -campus one day during the academic week (Monday through Sunday).
 Skills assessments (on-campus) days are imperative to a student's success in their program.
-Therefore, a student is only allowed to miss one (1) skills assessment per module.
+Therefore, a student is only allowed to miss one (1) skills

-At the discretion of the Program Director, students who miss more than one (1) skills assessment (or on-campus day) in a module may be dismissed from the module/ program.
-Upon dismissal, a student can submit an appeal to make-up the missed time or to continue with the module/program.
+At the discretion of the Program Director or Nurse Administrator, students who miss more than one (1) skills assessment (or on-campus day) in a module or two (2) skills assessment days in a term be dismissed from the module/program.
+Upon dismissal, a student can submit an appeal to make-up the missed time or to continue with the module, term, or program.